intel/optimized-cloud-recipes/README.md

-**Note: OCRs focus on the enablement of Intel Technologies and many times they will include a demo but they are not meant to be a benchmarking tool.**
+**Note: OCRs focus on the enablement of Intel Technologies and often will include a demo but are not meant to be a benchmarking tool.**

 **Intel is working on a separate benchmarking repository called [Workload Services Framework](https://github.com/intel/workload-services-framework) that will consume these recipes and provide benchmarking capabilities.**

 ## Value

-The primary goal of OCRs is to simplify the enablement of Intel® Technologies on public cloud VMs.
+The primary goal of OCRs is to simplify and accelerate the enablement of Intel® Technologies on public cloud VMs.

 ## Examples of Recipes

-Some example of technologies that can be enabled and optimized are:
+Some examples of technologies that can be enabled and optimized are:

 - OneAPI AI Training and Inference with Intel® Advanced Matrix Extensions (Intel® AMX)
 - Encryption/Decryption with Intel Quick Assist Technology (Intel QAT)